vatan18/docs/pages/1.kubernetes/migrating_to_single_alb_with_waf.md

 2.  **Shared ALB Group:** `alb.ingress.kubernetes.io/group.name: shared-application-alb` and `alb.ingress.kubernetes.io/group.order: '1'` are set to ensure this Ingress is part of your shared ALB configuration.
 3.  **WAF Association:** The key annotation `alb.ingress.kubernetes.io/wafv2-acl-arn: arn:aws:wafv2:AWS_REGION:YOUR_ACCOUNT_ID:regional/webacl/EKS-WAF-ALB-Environment/WEB_ACL_UNIQUE_ID` is added.
 This tells the AWS Load Balancer Controller to associate your defined WAF WebACL with the shared ALB it creates or manages.
 4.  **Removal of `inbound-cidrs`:** The `alb.ingress.kubernetes.io/inbound-cidrs` annotation is explicitly *removed*.
 Its functionality is now delegated entirely to AWS WAF.
-5.  **WAF Rule Implementation (External to Ingress):**
-    *   You would maintain your `EKSWAFWebACL` (from your CloudFormation example) to define the actual CIDR-based access rules.
-    *   **ReferenceIPSet1ARN** would contain the CIDRs allowed for `dashboard.example.com`.
-    *   **ReferenceIPSet2ARN** would contain the CIDRs allowed for `customer-portal.example.com`.
-    *   The WAF rules (`DashboardAccessRule`, `CustomerPortalAccessRule`) in your CloudFormation template use `ByteMatchStatement` on the `Host` header to identify the subdomain and then `IPSetReferenceStatement` to check the client's IP against the relevant IP set.

-**How to Apply:**

-1.  **Create WAF IP Sets:** Ensure you have created the necessary WAF IP Sets (e.g., `OfficeNetworkIPSet` and `PartnerNetworkIPSet` from your CFT example) in AWS WAF, populated with your desired CIDRs for each domain.
-2.  **Deploy WAF WebACL:** Deploy or update your CloudFormation stack that defines the `EKSWAFWebACL` and its rules, ensuring it references the correct IP Set ARNs.
-3.  **Update Ingress:** Replace your existing multiple Ingress files with this consolidated `shared-alb-main-ingress.yaml` (after filling in your specific details like certificate ARN, service names, and WAF ARN).
-    ```sh
-    kubectl apply -f shared-alb-main-ingress.yaml
-    ```
-4.  **Verification:** Follow the verification and testing steps in your guide, paying close attention to WAF association and rule testing.

-This approach centralizes both your ALB configuration and your advanced security rules, making management more efficient.

 ## 5. S3 Bucket Policy for Access Logs